srappel/essays/AncientWorks/README.md

 # Lapham's map of Ancient Works in the vicinity of Milwaukee

-.ve-map Q37836 12.5 basemaps=Esri_WorldGrayCanvas, Esri_WorldStreetMap, OpenStreetMap, OpenTopoMap
+.ve-map Q37836 12.5 basemaps=OpenStreetMap, OpenTopoMap
     - allmaps=86cc8b4602f839e6